Respect for the Environment

 Goals

-Ryohin Keikaku aims to contribute to society by creating new value through its businesses.
+The Ryohin Keikaku Group aims to contribute to society by creating new value through its businesses.

-We aim to achieve 100% recyclable and plastic free packaging and materials by 2030 to minimize plastic waste.
-Furthermore, we are taking a proactive approach to decrease the usage of virgin plastics by collecting plastic products sold and promoting resource circulation.
+The Ryohin Keikaku Group aims to achieve 100% recyclable and plastic free packaging and materials by 2030 to minimize plastic waste.
+Furthermore, the Group is taking a proactive approach to decrease the usage of virgin plastics by collecting plastic products sold and promoting resource circulation.
 The target is to achieve 100% reuse of plastic by 2030.

 Management Organization